andrearcaina/Re-2048/README.md

 - Displays a 4 by 4 grid that implements two blocks
   - These blocks are either '2' or '4' onto grid
 - Includes a link to my Github bottom right of the site!
+- Has actual game logic! no animation yet.